Oafish1/GCCArduino/README.md

 Just open the .ino file in the Arduino IDE and upload via serial.
 Instructions for use are at the top of the .ino file.

 The arduino should work natively with a wii or gamecube.
-In order to get it working with pc you will likely need to download the firmware below and have the device in Wii U mode.
+In order to get it working on pc with a Mayflash adapter you will likely need to download the firmware below and have the device in Wii U mode.
 The arduino must be powered through either the grey rumble cord, an alternative 5V power source, or the serial bus (micro USB). www.mayflash.com/File.asp?Id=106

 At the bottom of the file you will find a time delay debugger.
 You can un-comment this if you have a different processor then modify standardTime at the top of the file until your character/cursor no longer runs right on its own in game.
 If your character/cursor does not run right, decrease the value.
 Otherwise, increase the value.
 The goal is usually to have standardTime be as low as possible while still being an integer.